atesgoral/requirejs-locate-plugin/README.md

 ## Todo

-- Service unregisteration (but is it really needed?)
+- Service unregistration (but is it really needed?)
 - ~~Figure out what all this means during RequireJS optimization~~
 - Figure out if the whole thing really has a practical application